UA-C/Stereograms/README.md

 # Stereograms
-Welcome to the Unseen Art collection of stereograms.
+Welcome to the Unseen Art Collection of stereograms.